Chapter 3: Seed Capital

 Finally, each agreement – whether a SAFE, KISS or Ressi – can be amended to include milestones that are tailored to the unique needs of the company when raising seed capital.
 The considerations that guide those amendments will largely be the same as with convertible debt: minimizing legal fees, adapting to the sophistication of the investors, deciding what is the appropriate amount of time needed to raise financing, and how much and what kind of financing is desirable.

-The Right to Pro-Rata Participation In Seed Capital and Series A Rounds
+Recent Developments: The Right to Pro-Rata Participation In Seed Capital and Series A Rounds

 Among the most important rights that investors have is pro-rata participation.
 This is especially true for investors in tech companies since they give the investor the right to participate in future financing rounds and to maintain their ownership percentage.

 Up until several years ago, pro-rata rights were given to larger investors in later rounds, less so to angel investors.
 However, it is now becoming increasingly common to find angel investors demanding pro-rata participation.

 The reason is a purely economic one: there’s simply a whole lot more angel investors with a whole lot more cash.
 The result is that tech startups have access to far more capital than ever before.
 What you’re seeing now is the mushrooming of larger tech startups with pretty beefy capitalization.
 Combine that with unprecedented speed in their growth and that means more companies that are giants by the time of an IPO.

 Let’s look at a simple example:

 Angel puts $500k into your company for a 10 percent ownership interest.
 If the company raises $20 million on the next round, angel might not be able to inject the $2 million that would be required to preserve their 10 percent ownership stake.